further addition reactions image header.

 Electrophilic addition reactions

 Unsaturated molecules such as alkenes readily undergo addition reactions.
 You may recall from your gcse science lessons that small molecules can "add" across the carbon carbon double bond (C=C) in alkenes to form new saturated molecules.
-The addition of halogens such as bromine and an explanation of the mechanism for these electrophilic addition reactions was discussed on the page covering simple addition reactions.
+The addition of halogens such as bromine and an explanation of the mechanism for these electrophilic addition reactions were discussed on the page covering simple addition reactions.
 This page covers the addition of hydrogen halides and sulfuric acid to alkenes as well as the oxidation of alkenes using the oxidising agent potassium permanganate.

 1. Addition of hydrogen halides to alkenes